 How Much Can You Afford to Pay?

 Your entire mortgage payment should be no more than 25% of your gross income.
 You can stretch this up to 28% if you have no other debts at all.
 If you are taking out two mortgages (80/20 or 80/15) then you need to combine these payments to find out if you meet the criteria.
 Your total monthly debt payments (including the mortgage) should not exceed about 33% of your gross income.
 If you reach beyond what you can afford to pay you risk the possibility of losing your home, so be realistic in purchasing your home.
+If you cannot afford the home you want, you may consider renting a bit longer or looking for something more affordable.

 How Are You Financing the Loan?